top of page

 Planned Research Pathway

 The program's planned empirical trajectory is ordered by tractability.
-The most immediate priority is inter-rater reliability work examining whether independent raters can reliably identify the state configurations the framework proposes.
-Subsequent priorities include comparative studies across experiential modalities, process studies examining therapist-language variables, developmental and individual-difference analyses, and mechanism-oriented collaborative work.
-This pathway is outlined in greater detail in the program's peer-review publications as they develop.
+The most immediate priority is inter-rater reliability work examining whether independent raters can reliably identify the experiential configurations and process distinctions the framework proposes.
+Subsequent priorities include comparative studies across experiential modalities, process studies examining therapist-language variables and threshold-related features, developmental and individual-difference analyses, and mechanism-oriented collaborative work.
+This pathway will be refined and elaborated further as the program's peer-review publications develop.

 bottom of page